Serving the Community since 1903

 OPERATIONS MANAGER:

-We have a meeting next week with 2-way radio, to review the revised solution to our radio issue.
-The town departments have requested that we coordinate this solution.
-We’ll also be looking for a resolution for on-call emergency access.
+We had a meeting with 2-way radio, to review the revised solution to our radio issue.
+We are looking at a second repeater on Slate Ledge Road, but this would require fiberoptics.
+We are still looking for a resolution for on-call emergency access.

 CEO & TREASURER: